-Facebook Killer Knew McDonald’s Staff Was On To Him – Bolts Without His Fries?
+Facebook Killer Knew McDonald’s Staff Was On To Him, Bolts Without His Fries?
 [Opinion]

 According to the owner of the McDonald’s where Stephens stopped to purchase his food, it was a female employee who recognized Stephens when she saw him come to the drive-thru window.
 While Thomas DuCharme Jr., who is both owner and operator of that particular McDonald’s, didn’t give the employee’s name, he did refer to the employee as “she.”

 DuCharme told reporters that Stephens seemed to know something was up.
 He said that he was “pretty sure he figured out that we were on to him.
 He didn’t want to wait for his fries.”
 Stephens was pronounced dead at the scene by Erie County Coroner Lyell Cook at 11:35 a.m., reports Go Erie News.
-As of lunchtime on Tuesday, Stephens car remained at the scene and the State Police were awaiting a warrant so they could search his vehicle.
+As of lunchtime on Tuesday, Stephens car remained at the scene, and the State Police were awaiting a warrant so they could search his vehicle.

 One of the questions asked was related to the $50,000 reward offered by Crime Stoppers.
 Will the employee who spotted Stephens and called the police be able to collect that reward?

-According to the City of Cleveland: “In the event a reward is issued by Crime Stoppers, it will handled through their regular protocol.
+According to the City of Cleveland, “In the event a reward is issued by Crime Stoppers, it will [be] handled through their regular protocol.
 We will not receive information on who gets the reward as it is anonymous.”

-At a live press conference carried by Fox News on Tuesday late afternoon, police detailed the pursuit of Stephens as he left the McDonald’s restaurant.
-The police chief of Erie Pennsylvania spoke at this press conference saying they would be nowhere in this case without the public’s help.
+At a live press conference carried by Fox News on late Tuesday afternoon, police detailed the pursuit of Stephens as he left the McDonald’s restaurant.
+The police chief of Erie Pennsylvania spoke at this press conference, saying they would be nowhere in this case without the public’s help.

-When police were in pursuit of Stephens in his car, it was a police officer that did a “pit maneuver” with a patrol car, which stopped Stephens.
+When police were in pursuit of Stephens in his car, it was a police officer that did a “pit maneuver” using a patrol car, which stopped Stephens.
 It was once Stephens was stopped that he pulled the trigger of the gun, killing himself before police approached the vehicle.

 Police are very interested in Stephens’ whereabouts during the last few days.
 They don’t know if someone was helping him by harboring him in their home.
-During the press conference they did say there will be an autopsy on Stephens’ body and that will be done in Erie, Pennsylvania, where the chase ensued and where Stephens killed himself.
+During the press conference, authorities said there will be an autopsy on Stephens’ body and that will be done in Erie, Pennsylvania, where the chase ensued and where Stephens killed himself.
 According to Fox News live, Erie is about 100 miles away from Cleveland, where Stephens killed an elderly man randomly and then posted a clip of himself doing so on Facebook.

 [Featured Image by M. Spencer Green/AP Images]